Ada-Developers-Academy/core-capstone/overview/overview.md

 ### Step 2: Capstone Concepts
 A capstone concept is a general idea of the project you want to build, including its objective and features.

-You will submit 1-3 capstone concepts by Friday, December 17th at 9am PST through the Learn form.
+You will submit 1-3 capstone concepts by Friday, December 17th at 9am PST through Learn.
 - If your 1:1 instructor has further questions about your capstone concepts, they will reach out to talk more.
 - Otherwise, they will provide feedback, and give you the thumbs up by Tuesday, December 21st.
 - You will then choose one concept and create your capstone project proposal.